pawamoy/django-appsettings/docs/usage.rst

 Checking the settings
 ---------------------

-In my opinion, the best place to check your application settings is in your application configuration class:
+The best place to check your application settings is in your application configuration class:

 .. code:: python